mastermindg/farmstead/README.md

 ## Architecture

-Kafka and Database ETL
+Kafka and Database

+ETL

+* Extract
+* Transform
+* Load

-Presently only Dorothy is running Rails.
-The rest of the services are only running a Kafka consumer and producer.
-Eventually that will change.
+All of the services are only running a Kafka consumer and producer.
+There is a Manager service that

-### Scheduler - Glenda

-Glenda
+**Classes:**

-### Fertilize - Tinman
+### Farmstead::Manager

-Tinman
+Task scheduling, batch processing, and general flow control.
+Exposes a very simple web service where you can pull logs and see the data in real-time.

-### Harvest - Scarecrow
+### Farmstead::Extract

-Scarecrow
+Extracts the data from the source.

-### Mill - CowardlyLion
+### Farmstead::Transform

-Cowardlylion
+Transforms one or more datasets.

-### Serve - Dorothy
+### Farmstead::Load

-Dorothy
+Loads the data into a database.

 ## License